KiyuzuSH/KiyuzuSH/README.md

 I have great interest in Math, Science and Technology things before go to primary school, but I started learning programming only after I'm admitted by CUC.
 I listen a lot music, started watching Anime at Grade 6, and now I'm attracted by all human's culture things: stories, arts, etc.

-Now my repositories are mainly with contents of games based on Unity.
-Maybe I'll publish other my works.
+My repositories are mainly with contents of games based on Unity for present time.
-I'm now still learning basic programming and game development on Unity and Unreal Engine 4.

 Looking for job oppotunities in China or Japan.